pcengines/pcengines.github.io/_posts/2020-04-28-PC-Engines-Firmware-v4-11-0-6.md

    [impact the network performance](https://github.com/pcengines/coreboot/issues/387).
 3. **Reverted changes to ACPI CPU definitions** causing BSD systems to [not probe CPU frequency driver](https://github.com/pcengines/coreboot/issues/389).
-   **The ACPI compliance of current BSD systems is not up to date**, The situation should improve when the distribution will start to use FreeBSD 12.x, which works well with most recent rules of defining processors in ACPI.
+   **The ACPI compliance of current BSD systems is not up to date**, the situation should improve when the distribution will start to use FreeBSD 12.x, which works well with most recent rules of defining processors in ACPI.